Ingo Swann: Uri Geller

-Due to the popularity of Uri Geller in the seventies, a critical examination of Swann's paranormal claims was basically overlooked by skeptics and historians.
+Due to the popularity of Uri Geller in the seventies, skeptics and historians basically overlooked a critical examination of Swann's paranormal claims.
 Uri Geller commented very favorably on Swann, saying, "If you were blind and a man appeared who could teach you to see with mind power, you would revere him as a guru.
 So why is Ingo Swann ignored by publishers and forced to publish his astounding life story on the Internet?"

-Both Geller and Swann were tested by two experimenters, Russell Targ and Harold Puthoff, who concluded that they did indeed have unique skills.
+Russell Targ and Harold Puthoff, two experimenters, tested Geller and Swann and concluded that they had unique skills.
 Others have strongly disputed the scientific validity of Targ and Puthoff's experiments.
 In a 1983 interview, magician Milbourne Christopher remarked that Swann was "one of the cleverest in the field".